Long-Term Average Impulse Control with Mean Field Interactions: Introduction

 Two problems will be investigated in this paper.
 First, we consider a competitive market where the agents compete with each other.
 Our goal is to establish the existence of an equilibrium strategy under the long-term average criterion in a large class of admissible policies.
 In other words, we wish to determine whether there exists an admissible strategy $Q $ so that for all admissible $R$ in the class of policies

 This is a mean field game (MFG) problem with impulse control.
 It implies that, given the stationary supply rate $\kappa^{Q} $ of an equilibrium policy $Q$, an individual agent has no incentive to deviate from the policy $Q$.
-Theorem \ref{prop-game-equi} identifies sufficient conditions for the existence of an equilibrium impulse strategy.

 The second problem addressed in this paper is a mean field control (MFC) problem, in which the agents in the market cooperate with each other, aiming to achieve a common maximum long-term average reward.
 In other words, the goal is to find an admissible strategy $Q^{\star} $ so that for all admissible $R$